A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Collision Avoidance Mechanisms

 \section{Collision Avoidance Mechanisms}

-This section discusses various solutions in the literature to avoid collision between concurrent transmissions.
-The aim is to enhance LoRaWAN capacity to cover more EDs and fit massive IoT requirements in terms of connectivity demands.
-To this end, some works leveraged LoRa features to design various logical and frequency channels allocation schemes, while others focused on scheduling LoRa transmission.
-Also, numerous works inspired from the traditional slotted MAC and carrier sensing medium access methods to design new ones suitable with LoRaWAN specifications.
-In the following, we discuss each of these schemes separately.
+This section discusses various solutions in the literature to avoid collision between concurrent TX.
+The aim is to enhance the LoRaWAN capacity to cover more EDs and fit the massive IoT requirements in terms of connectivity demands.
+Thus, some studies have leveraged LoRa features to design various logical and frequency channel allocation schemes.
+In contrast, have others focused on scheduling LoRa TX.
+In addition, numerous works were inspired by the traditional slotted MAC and carrier-sensing medium access methods to design new features suitable for LoRaWAN specifications.
+The proposed solutions in this section were inspired by conventional computer networks with some adaptations to meet the LoRaWAN requirements in terms of energy consumption, duty-cycle restriction, and a low DR. The solutions consider the feature offered by LoRa communication to manage the DR (using the standard ADR mechanism).
+The following sections discuss each of these schemes separately.